 Consider the following case: Let’s say you’re a 30 year old male with little to no savings and are the sole breadwinner in your family.
 You have a wife and 2 kids.
 In case of your sudden death, you estimate that your family will need $500,000 in order to maintain their current standard of living until either your wife can find a decent job and/or your kids are old enough to work and take care of themselves.
 So you take out a Term Life Insurance policy for the next 20 years which pays out $500,000 to your family in case you die during this time.

 In order for your life insurance policy to remain active for the next 20 years you have to make monthly payments to the insurance company commonly known as “premiums”.

 Life Insurance: Halal or Haram?

 The key to ruling on the matter of whether life insurance is halal or not is understanding what type of contract life insurance is.
 Is it a sale?
 A loan?
 An exchange of money for money?
 Is it an investment?
 What is it exactly?

 To answer this question, we should ask: What motivates the insured to make monthly payments to the insurance company?

 What is the insured getting out of their monthly premium payments?
 Is it true that they only get something in case they die?

 All else being equal, whose family is in a more secure financial position, the family of the person who has life insurance or the family of the person who doesn’t have life insurance?

-An honest appraisal of the financial security for both families will clearly favor the family of the insured person.
+An honest appraisal of the financial security for both families will clearly favour the family of the insured person.